 Accordingly, the CCWG-Accountability recommends that the following aspects be made Fundamental Bylaws as a part of Work Stream 1:

-The Mission, Commitments, and Core Values.

-The framework for the Independent Review Process.
+The Community Mechanism as the Sole Designator Model including the right of inspection is granted to Decisional Participants as described in Recommendation 1.

+The escalation and enforcement mechanisms as described in Recommendation 2.

-The process for amending Fundamental Bylaws and/or Articles of Incorporation.
+The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3.

-The powers set out in Section 7 of this report.

-The Community Mechanism as the Sole Member Model.
+The eight Community Powers as described in Recommendation 4.

+The Mission, Commitments, and Core Values as described in Recommendation 5.

+The framework for the Independent Review Process as described in Recommendation 7.

-The IANA Function Review and the Separation Process required by the CWG-Stewardship’s Proposal.
+The IANA Function Review, Special IANA Function Review and the Separation Process required by the CWG-Stewardship’s Proposal with regards to IANA’s domain name management function.

 The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship’s Proposal.